The 40 best restaurants in Kansas City—we ate at hundreds to pick them

 Leslie Newsam Goellner, Antler Room’s front-of-house manager and wine director, will sometimes relay an anecdote about the restaurant’s namesake: It’s a nod to The Antlers Club, a rowdy Prohibition-era West Bottoms saloon where anything went.
 How fitting, then, that Kansas City’s best restaurant is one where the chef makes whatever he wants.
-NG
+NTG

 2. Corvino Supper Club & Tasting Room

 1830 Walnut St., KCMO. | Very expensive.